Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Related Work

-In this research, we examine the potential of applying restorative justice to online settings for addressing harm.
-The unique characteristics of online communities---such as anonymity \cite{lapidot2012effects}, lack of social cues \cite{donath_identity_2002}, and weak social ties \cite{haythornthwaite2002strong}---create new challenges and opportunities for adapting restorative justice practices online.
-There is a growing interest in the research community to implement restorative justice values to address harm.
-Blackwell et al. first introduced restorative justice in the content moderation context \cite{blackwell2018online}.
-Schoenebeck et al. conducted a large-scale survey study and showed that restorative approaches such as using apologies to mitigate harm were strongly supported by participants \cite{schoenebeck2020drawing}.
-West proposed that education may be more effective than punishment for content moderation at scale \cite{myers2018censored}.
-Kou argued that permanent bans produce stereotypes of the most toxic community members and such bans prove to be ineffective over a long term.
-Kou recommended that instead of dispensing bans, online communities use a restorative justice lens to re-contextualize toxicity and reform members into becoming well-behaved contributors \cite{kou2021punishment}.
-Hasinoff and Schneider examined the tension between the online platforms' desire for scalability and the restorative and transformative justice ideal of local contextualization.
-They argued that subsidiarity, the principle that local social units should have meaningful autonomy within larger systems, may address this tension \cite{hasinoff2022scalability}.
+In the context of online gaming communities, Kou argued that permanent bans produce stereotypes of the most toxic community members and are ineffective over the long term; he recommended that online communities use a restorative justice lens instead of dispensing bans to re-contextualize toxicity and reform members into becoming well-behaved contributors \cite{kou2021punishment}.
+Hasinoff and Schneider examined the tension between online platforms' emphasis on scalability and the principles of restorative and transformative justice, which prioritize tailored and individualized harm solutions.
+They argued that `subsidiarity,' the principle that local social units should have meaningful autonomy within larger systems, may address this tension \cite{hasinoff2022scalability}.
 We build on this rich line of work by using the Overwatch gaming community as a case study to explore the benefits and challenges of restorative justice for different stakeholders.